microsoft/DirectX-Specs/d3d/WorkGraphs.md

 Despite the potential advantages, the free scheduling model may not always the best target for an app's workload.
 Characteristics of the task, such as how it interacts with memory/caches, or the sophistication of hardware over time, may dictate whether some existing approach is better.
 Like continuing to use `ExecuteIndirect`.
 Or building producer consumer systems out of relatively long running compute shader threads that cross communicate - clever and fragile.
 Or using the paradigms in the DirectX Raytracing model, involving shaders splitting up and continuing later.
 Work graphs are a new tool in the toolbox.

 Given that the model is about producers requesting for consumers to run, currently there isn't an explicit notion of waiting before launching a node.
 For instance, waiting for all work at multiple producer nodes to finish before a consumer launches.
 This can technically be accomplished by breaking up a graph, or with clever shader logic.
-These are mere workarounds for waits not being a focus yet, discussed in [Joins - synchronizing within the graph](#joins---synchronizing-within-the-graph).
-Native synchronization support may be defined in the future, better than the workarounds in many ways.
+Synchronization wasn’t a focus for the initial design, hence these workarounds, discussed more in [Joins - synchronizing within the graph](#joins---synchronizing-within-the-graph).
+Native synchronization support may be defined in the future and would be better than the workarounds in lots of ways.
 Many other compute frameworks explicitly use a graph to define bulk dependencies, in contrast to the feed-forward model here.

 While the hope is that work graphs can be useful out of the gate, the expectation is hardware/drivers and diagnostic tools will improve over time.
 This API is being exposed - before optimal systems for running it exist - to allow for: